rabiaathar/rabiaathar/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- ✍️ &nbsp; Working as Research assistant in the filed of Computer Vision with Deep learning with a German automobile comapany to imrpove crash tests.
+- ✍️ &nbsp; Working as Research assistant in the filed of Computer Vision & Deep learning with a German automobile comapany to improve crash tests.

 - 💻 &nbsp; Pursuing Web Development as hobbies/side hustles with mindbit GmbH.